nadakhn/harmonograph/README.md

-hello this is the silly mac version
+Interactive Harmonograph Project for Graphics & Visualisation

 how to run:
+1. mkdir build
-1. go to /Harmonograph/build
+2.  go to /Harmonograph/build
-2. cmake ..
+3. cmake ..
-3. make
+4. make
-4. ./Harmonograph
+5. ./Harmonograph

-current status:
-- animate the harmonograph with static values
-- included the shaders to allow for transformations (zoom, rotate)
-- [TODO] UI buttons for user inputs of harmonograph params
-- [TODO] extrusions !
+thanks!